mdn/content/files/en-us/learn/css/building_blocks/tables_tasks/index.md

 - Add padding of `0.3em` to the table headings and data and align them at the top of their cells.
 - Align headings and data for columns containing numbers right.
 - Align headings and data for columns containing text left.
-- Align heading of the table footer right.
+- Align the heading of the table footer right.
 - Align data of the table footer left.
 - Add a 1px top and bottom solid border with the hex color `#999` to the table.
 - Add a 1px top solid border with the hex color `#999` to the footer.